The Loop Murnaghan-Nakayama Rule: Proof of Theorem 1

 First, if $(T,\tau)$ is a tableau on $\hat\lambda_i$ and two rows of $\hat\lambda_i$ have the same number of boxes, then one of those rows must be $i$, call the other one $j$ (it is not hard to see that at most two rows can have equal length).
 Define $I_3(T,\tau)=(T^*,\tau^*)$ where $T^*$ is obtained by swapping the entries of rows $i$ and $j$ and $\tau^*$ is obtained by swapping $\tau_i$ and $\tau_j$.

 \begin{example} $I_3$ interchanges the following elements of $\mathcal{S}$.

 \end{example}

-If all rows of $\hat\lambda_i$ have distinct size, then $I_3(T,\tau)$ is obtained as follows: \begin{enumerate}[(I)] \item Slide the $i$th row of $\hat\lambda_i$ northwest until the length of the rows are strictly decreasing, slide $\tau_i$ upward with the row, call this new tableau $(T',\tau')$.
-The important thing to notice is that the new diagram can be identified with $\hat\sigma$ for some $\sigma$ which is obtained from $\lambda$ by adding a length $kn$ border strip. \item Apply the involution $I_1$ from the proof of Lemma \ref{lem1} to $(T',\tau')$. \item Reverse step (I). \end{enumerate}
+If all rows of $\hat\lambda_i$ have distinct size, then $I_3(T,\tau)$ is obtained as follows: \begin{enumerate}[(I)] \item Slide the $i$th row of $\hat\lambda_i$ northwest until the length of the rows are strictly decreasing, slide $\tau_i$ upward with the row, call this new tableau $(T',\tau')$. \item Apply the involution $I_1$ from the proof of Lemma \ref{lem1} to $(T',\tau')$. \item Reverse step (I). \end{enumerate}

+\begin{remark} The important thing to notice is that the new diagram obtained in Step I can be identified with $\hat\sigma$ for some $\sigma$ which is obtained from $\lambda$ by adding a length $kn$ border strip. \end{remark}

 \begin{example} This example illustrates the involution $I_3$.
 The first diagram is $(T,\tau)$, the second is $(T',\tau')$, the third is $I_1(T',\tau')$, and the fourth is $I_3(T,\tau)$.

 \end{example}